 Releasing vDisk locks

-Since multiple target devices and Provisioning Servers can gain access to a single vDisk image file, it is necessary to control access to prevent corruption of the image.
-Should a user accidentally assign a private image to multiple target devices, and then try to boot those target devices, a corrupt image would result.
+Multiple target devices and Citrix Provisioning servers access a single vDisk image file, which makes it necessary to control access to prevent corruption of the image.
+When a user accidentally assigns a private image to multiple target devices, and then tries to boot those target devices, a corrupt image results.
 Therefore, the image becomes locked appropriately for a given configuration.
-The locked vDisk icon appears with a small ‘lock’ on it.
+The locked vDisk icon appears with a small lock on it.

-Be aware that under certain circumstances these locks may not be released properly.
-A lock on a vDisk image may not be released properly when a target device machine is booted from a vDisk, and then fails (or power is lost).
 If the same target device boots again, the same lock is used and no problem occurs.
-However, if an administrator tries to mount the drive on the Provisioning Server after the target device has failed, the server will not be able to mount that vDisk because a lock is still held by the failed target device.
-The Administrator has the capability to release these locks.
+However, if an administrator tries to mount the drive on the provisioning server after the target device has failed, the server fails to mount that vDisk.
+The server fails to mount the vDisk because a lock is still held by the failed target device.
+The administrator can release these locks.

 Ensure that the vDisk is not in use before removing a lock.
-Removing a lock for a vDisk, which is in use, may corrupt the image.
+Removing a lock for a vDisk, which is in use, might corrupt the image.

-- In the Console, right-click on the vDisk for which you want to release locks, and then select the Manage Locks option.
+- In the Citrix Provisioning console, right-click on the vDisk for which you want to release locks, and then select the Manage Locks option.
 The Manage VDisk Locks dialog appears.